Transient effects in quantum dots contacted via topological superconductor: Dynamics of unbiased setup

 Finally let us consider the mixed pairing between QD$_{2}$ and the topological superconducting nanowire

-This triplet pairing is associated with leakage of the Majorana mode onto the side-attached quantum dot (here on QD$_{2}$, but similar process takes place on QD$_{1}$ as well).
+This triplet pairing is associated with leakage of the Majorana mode onto the side-attached QD$_{2}$, and similar process occurs on QD$_{1}$ regardless of $n_{1\sigma}(0)$.
 Let us recall, that from both operators $\hat{d}_{2\uparrow}(s)$ and $\hat{f}(s)$ only the latter one depends on $\hat{c}_{{\bf k}\sigma}^{(\dagger)}(0)$.
-For this reason the mixed pairing (\ref{mixed_pair}) is not dependent on the normal lead electrons and thereby to the bias voltage $\mu$.
+For this reason the mixed pairing (\ref{mixed_pair}) does not depend on the normal lead electrons and thereby on the bias voltage $V$.

 In what follows, we focus on the initially empty dot $n_{2\uparrow}(0)=0$ and $n_{f}(0)=0$, assuming the isotropic couplings $\lambda_{1}=\lambda_{2}\equiv \lambda$.
-Under such conditions we obtain (for $\varepsilon_{i\sigma}=0$)
+Under such conditions we obtain (for $\varepsilon_{i}=0$)